Build your protection in layers

 Most threats don't start with a hack, they start with a search.

-The second layer: security
+The inner layer: security

 What's accessible: what someone can get into once they start actively trying